AssertFlip: Reproducing Bugs via Inversion of LLM-Generated Passing Tests: AssertFlip

 \subsection{Regeneration and Improved Planning}

 If the system repeatedly generates tests that either fail or are rejected during validation, we do not allow the LLM to simply tweak the same test or revise its last response.
 Instead, we trigger a full \textbf{regeneration} phase.
 In this mode, the LLM is instructed to abandon its previous strategy and adopt a different approach.
-The idea of this design is that if the LLM’s initial reasoning about the bug is flawed, iterative refinements based on that flawed strategy are unlikely to yield valid results.
+The idea of this design is that if the LLM’s initial reasoning is flawed, iterative refinements based on that flawed strategy are unlikely to yield valid results.
 To help it learn from its earlier mistakes, we include: \begin{itemize} \item The original bug report \texttt{<ISSUE TICKET>} and code snippets \texttt{<CODE SNIPPETS>} \item The previous plan \texttt{<THOUGHT PROCESS>} \item The failed test attempt \texttt{<TEST ATTEMPT>} and the error message \texttt{<ERROR>} \item The feedback on why the test was rejected \texttt{<FEEDBACK>} \end{itemize}

 The feedback is generated either during the validation step if the test does not correctly expose the bug or when the system fails to produce a passing test despite multiple refinement attempts, whether by repeatedly triggering the same error or exhausting the retry limit.
 The model is then prompted to rethink its strategy from scratch.
 We explicitly instruct the model not to reuse its earlier plan or structure.
-The prompt instructs the LLM to reflect on what went wrong in the previous attempt and generate a completely new plan that avoids those pitfalls \cite{gou2305critic}.
+The prompt, shown in Figure \ref{fig:reg-prompt}, instructs the LLM to reflect on what went wrong in the previous attempt and generate a completely new plan that avoids the previous pitfalls \cite{gou2305critic}.
 This gives the system a second chance and encourages the LLM to diversify its reasoning and explore alternative test designs that might better expose the bug.
-In our implementation, this “re-planning” prompt assigns the LLM a persona \cite{white2023prompt} as a senior developer mentoring a junior developer whose previous test plan failed, it must now propose a different strategy.